 Want to know who’s who on Red Kite Days?

 Red Kite Days started out very much as a hobby to share honest reviews on fun family days out and what’s on guides for kids, especially during the school holidays.
+Those goals remain the same and it’s been fantastic to watch the site grow and develop with amazing feedback form parents who’ve been inspired to try new family days out.

 Red Kite Reporters